omgnetwork/ewallet/docs/setup/advanced/settings.md

 ## Incoming Requests

 The eWallet allows you to configure different aspects of the incoming requests.
-We try to provide sane default values, but if needed, the following environment variables are configurable:
+We try to provide sane default values, but if needed, the following settings are configurable:

 - `max_per_page`: The maximum value of `per_page` a request can make.
 This helps prevent requests from overloading the system by sending a very high `per_page` value.

 ## Standalone eWallet

 The eWallet is able to work independent of an external integration.
-The default configurations expect the eWallet to be integrated with another system, but the following environment variables can be configured:
+The default configurations expect the eWallet to be integrated with another system, but the following settings can be configured:

 - `enable_standalone`: Enables standalone mode such as `/api/client/user.signup`, `/api/client/user.verify_email` and `/api/client/user.login` so that the eWallet can be used without integration with other systems.
 Set to `true` to enable the feature.